th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/systemd.md

 INFO spawnerr: unknown error making dispatchers for 'wake_word': ENXIO ...
 ```
-This means, that the program supervisord trys to open a file.
+This means, that the program supervisord tries to open a file.
 The Error 'ENXIO' is from the linux open command. and means, that the file the program trys to open is a socket.
-And a ssockent can't be opened by the ``open`` command
+And a sockent can't be opened by the ``open`` command
-When you take a look into the supervisor.conf in the profile directory, you can see, that ``/dev/stdout`` is set as logfile for all supervisor tasks.
+When you take a look into the supervisor.conf in the profile directory, you can see, that ``/dev/stdout`` is set as log file for all supervisor tasks.
 When you inspect the file ``/dev/stdout`` with ``readlink`` in the normal bash and then with a systemd service, you get this results:
 ```
 Bash: